University Catalog 2026-2027

 How to Apply

-- Review our deadlines: The application opens in August.
-Be sure to pay attention to additional requirements and timelines for Studio-Based majors and the Agricultural Institute.
+1. Review our deadlines: The application opens in August.
+Be sure to pay attention to additional requirements and timelines for studio-based majors, Music Technology and the Agricultural Institute.

-- Complete the application through the Common App or the Coalition App; we do not have a preference.
-Applicants for Studio-Based majors will also need to submit a portfolio and additional essay.
+2. Complete the application through the Common App or the Coalition App; we do not have a preference.
+Applicants for studio-based majors and Music Technology will also need to submit a portfolio and additional essay.

-- Check your status in your wolfPAW account throughout the application process.
+6. Check your status in your wolfPAW portal throughout the application process.

 International Admissions Dates and Deadlines

-International decisions are released on a rolling basis as long as the application is complete by the deadline.
+International decisions for students outside of the United States are released on a rolling basis as long as the application is complete by the deadline.

 First-Year Fall Entry Early Action: